ponderworthy/MultiJACK/README.md

     JACK_DEFAULT_SERVER=SOFT1 bash -c 'yoshimi'

-### Addenda
+### Addendum re: latency and performance

 You may notice that the -p setting in HARD is 512 right now, and 128 in SOFT.
+I am currently testing on a non-production box, quite slow, and thus had to set -p512 (giving 32ms latency) for the hard server.
+But I was able to set the soft servers to 128, which means according to the zita-njbridge docs, that the total latency is therefore not much more than the hard server's.
+This is a very positive development.